gracelang/language/website/GraceDialects/minitest.md

         deny(value:Object) hasType (Undesired:Type)
         // asserts that value is missing one of the methods in the type Undesired

+        assertType(T:Type) describes (value)
+        // asserts that T is a complete description of value, i.e., that all of
+        // value's methods are in T

 The golden rule is to keep the tests simple.
 In addition to testing that the code in the module under test works, they define *what it means* for